 Network – A group of health care providers (hospitals, doctors and pharmacies) that agree to participate with a Medicare Advantage plan.

 Non-Formulary Drugs – Prescription drugs not on a plan-approved drug list.

 Original Medicare – A fee-for-service health plan that lets you go to any doctor, hospital or other health care supplier who accepts Medicare and is accepting new Medicare patients.
 You must pay the deductible.
 Medicare pays its share of the Medicare-approved amount, and you pay your share (coinsurance).
-If your provider does not accept Medicare, in some cases you may be charged more than the Medicare-approved amount.
 Original Medicare has two parts: Part A (hospital insurance) and Part B (medical insurance).

 Outpatient CareOutpatient Hospital Care – Medical or surgical care furnished by a hospital to you if you have not been admitted as an inpatient but are registered on hospital records as an outpatient.
 If a doctor orders that you must be placed under observation, it may be considered outpatient care, even if you stay under observation overnight.

 Penalty – An amount added to your monthly premium for Medicare Part B, or for a Medicare prescription drug plan, if you don’t join when you’re first able to.
 You pay this higher amount as long as you have Medicare.
 There are some exceptions.

 Point-of-Service Option (POS)Point of Service (POS) Plan – An HMO option that lets you use doctors and hospitals outside the plan for an additional cost.